 Peroxide-based agents will whiten teeth but can cause irritation if they come into contact with gum tissue.
 Because OTC whitening strips or trays aren't designed to fit the contours of your mouth, they may allow peroxide to touch your gums.

-The foods you eat are can also contribute to gum irritation.
-Hard candies or crunchy items like potato chips can scrape against gums and cause irritation as you chew.
+The foods you eat can also contribute to gum irritation.
+Hard sweets or crunchy items like crisps can scrape against gums and cause irritation as you chew.
 Can't give up the crunch?
 Reach for healthy alternatives like celery or carrots.
-Crunchy natural foods act like teeth cleaners by stimulating flow while scrubbing away bacteria and food particles.
+According to an article on the role of diet in preventing dental issues, crunchy natural foods act like teeth cleaners by stimulating the flow of saliva, which then gets rid of bacteria.

 If your gum irritation feels or looks serious, make an appointment with a dental professional, as it could be symptomatic of a different oral health condition.
 But if one of these four self-induced causes is the culprit, home remedies can ease gum irritation.
-An article in The Times of India suggests 5 natural remedies to get rid of tooth and gum pain that includes salt water, garlic, essential oils, tea bags, Aloe vera.
+Bupa lists over-the-counter painkillers, topical gels, cold compresses and clove oil.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.